News

 The primary outcome measures for the study include assessment of dose-limiting toxicities, determination of a maximum tolerated dose and/or a recommended phase 2 dose level, and an evaluation of preliminary anti-tumor activity.
 Secondary outcome measures include pharmacokinetics of IDE397 and the drug interactions of the therapy with sacituzumab govitecan in the urothelial carcinoma arm, or with docetaxel or paclitaxel in the other cohorts.

-The study also includes a phase 2 expansion arm for IDE397 as a monotherapy in MTAP-depletion solid tumors.
+The study also includes a phase 2 expansion arm for IDE397 as a monotherapy in MTAP-deletion solid tumors.
 According to the news release, the company is planning to have a clinical update on the phase 2 IDE397 monotherapy expansion dose in approximately 15 patients with MTAP-depletion bladder and lung cancer in the second half of 2024.

 Additional news on sacituzumab govitecan